HarperDB/documentation/docs/technical-details/reference/resource.md

 class extends Resource {
 	static loadAsInstance = false;
 	get(target) {
-		// note that query will only exist (as an object) if there is a query string let param1 = target.get('param1'); // returns 'value' let id = target.id; // returns 'some-id' let path = target.pathname; // returns /some-id
+		let param1 = target.get('param1'); // returns 'value'
+		let id = target.id; // returns 'some-id'
+		let path = target.pathname; // returns /some-id